leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 ## What is the requester trying to do

-We can restrict which HTTP verbs and path the requester has access to as documented [here](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Operation).
-The `AuthorizationPolicy` defined only allows `GET` requests to `/headers`
+Next, we can [restrict which HTTP verbs and path a requester has access to](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Operation).
+In our example, we are only allowing `GET` requests to `/headers` path
 ```sh
 to:
 - operation: